medinamj/port_website/content/about/_index.md

 My work is heavily influenced by home space and background.
 I want to explore using a Spanish colonial art form (colcha embroidery) to decolonize stories and reveal the hidden histories in both queer and Xicanx cultures.

 **Education:**\
-* M.S.
-Earth and Enviornmental Science/Geomicrobiology | University of Michigan, 2017
+M.S.
+Earth and Enviornmental Science/Geomicrobiology, University of Michigan, 2017\
-* B.S.
-Biology | University of New Mexico, 2014
+B.S.
+Biology, University of New Mexico, 2014